sundas586/docker-cmd/README.md

 - ub agr m apna terminal jahan m nay docker ko up kiya tha or port mapping wagaira kr rahi thi to agr m osay crtl+C kr k band krdun to docker container band hojayega : HAN.

 - To ub m esa kiya krun k agr m apna terminal band kr dun to bhi mera docker image chalta rahay  :
-- **Soluntion** : just put a "-d" in the same command when doing the up of container to ye ub terminal band ya stop krnay k bad bhi background m container run krta rahay ga :
+- **Soluntion** : just put a "-d" in the same command when doing the up of container to ye ub terminal band ya stop krnay k bad bhi background m container run krta rahay ga
+- (-d : run the container in background and not only on front console, If you don't put -d so your container will run only on front console and once you close your tab, container will be down again):

 ![1](https://user-images.githubusercontent.com/33677647/224898020-3d703c8c-bb02-4efc-a263-db5b58733a78.png)